antonhalim/blog-scheduler-bk-002-public/README.md

 number of total days do this:
   create a new empty array called group number of group members to this:
-    shovel randomized_students[counter] into the group array above increment counter by one, or reset it to 0 if it will exceed max end shovel the group array into the final group array
+    shovel a student, found by calling the index `counter` on randomized_students, into the group array increment counter by one, or reset it to 0 if it will exceed max end shovel the group array into the final group array